Open registration for school study trips now available.

-Safety lessons start in our educational facility which includes classrooms, an interactive fire engine, and a safety house.
-A realistic living area, kitchen, bathroom and bedroom are used for children to explore and learn about home hazards, severe weather, fire safety and more.
+Fire Safety Town includes classrooms, an interactive fire engine and a safety house - which features a realistic living area, kitchen, bathroom and bedroom, where children explore and learn about home hazards, severe weather and more.